Best Online Roulette for Real Money

 Stake

 6,200 games from 55 providers.
 Slots make up 77% of the library at 4,800 titles, with the rest split between 480 table games, 520 live dealer tables, and 400 specialty titles including Stake Originals.
 Tier-1 studios like Pragmatic Play, Evolution, and Hacksaw Gaming account for 40% of available games.
-94% of the desktop catalog works on mobile — the gaps are minor, mostly legacy slots and beta versions of proprietary games.
+94% of the desktop catalog works on mobile, and the gaps are minor: mostly legacy slots and beta versions of proprietary games.

 Table RTP